xiaowen-oss/ASC-ODE-team09/README.md

 **Our Jupyterbook [documentation](https://xiaowen-oss.github.io/ASC-ODE-team09/)**

+Attention: For ex1 and ex2, we focus on the result and analysis, the code is in the folder.
+For ex3, we add code inside the report and explain things step by step.

 ## Exercise 1 (due 24.11.2025)
 1. Solve problem 17.2.2 and 17.4.1
 2. All datas are in the folder `Exercise 1`
 3. For every method, there is a `.cpp` `.csv` `.py` `.png`
-4. The discussion contains result and analysis

 ## Exercise 2 (due 01.12.2025)
 1. Solve problem 17.4.1, 18.4, 18.5 and 19.4
 2. All datas are in the folder `Exercise 2`
-3. The discussion contains result and analysis

-## Exercise 3 (due 08.12.2025)
+## Exercise 3 (due 09.12.2025)
 1. Solve problem 20
-2. All datas are in the folder `Exercise 3`
+2. All datas are in the folder `mechsystem`
-3. The discussion contains main code, result and analysis